damianhakert/damianhakert.github.io/source/posts/2017-03-22-gitlab-9-0-released.html.md

 Here at GitLab, most of our business functions (not just product development) occur on GitLab.com itself.
 So we definitely understand the importance of navigation.
 We want to make it frictionless, intuitive, and efficient for you to perform your daily tasks, especially if you are using GitLab for several hours each day.

-Navigation design is a crucial component in achieving that, and with 9.0, we have modernized the interface, leveraging best practices from our design team, as well as incorporating feedback from our user research.
+Navigation design is a crucial component in achieving that, and with 9.0, we have modernized the interface, leveraging best practices from our design team, as well as incorporating feedback from user research.
 At first glance, it doesn't like a lot has changed.
 But that was intentional.
 We meticulously analyzed what was already working well, and changed only the problem areas.

+The menu items in the tabbed navigation interface have been re-arranged (and in some cases, merged and renamed) for both the main and subtabs.
+The activity tab is now a subtab of the project tab.
+The main tabs of repository, issues, merge requests, and pipelines and now positioned from left to right in that order, reflecting the idea to production flow.
+The subtabs in the main graph tab have been re-arranged and placed in other locations.
+Again, we carefully considered where each menu should be located drawing from feedback and analysis.
+[Read more about the details of the change.](https://gitlab.com/gitlab-org/gitlab-ce/issues/26348)

-One major change is the pop-in sidebar.
+Another notable change is the pop-in sidebar.
 That has been now replaced by a less intrusive dropdown menu in the top left, that doesn't unnecessarily cover too much screen content.
 Previously there was a dropdown menu for settings, accessed from a cog icon at the top right for the project and group pages.
 These have been now pulled into the existing tabbed menu interface, harmonizing and simplifying the entire experience.

 We also brought back the ability the create a new project quickly, by simply clicking the `+` button at the top right.

 ![Navigation](/images/9_0/navigation.png){: .shadow}
 ### Reorder Issues in Board List
 {: .ce-ee}